Minneapolis city council nomination brawlers could be expelled from Minnesota Democratic Party

 As supporters of both candidates pushed and shoved each other, a party official repeatedly banged a gavel and tried to quiet the crowd but was ignored.

+“I was scared some of us might die,” said Bridget Siljander, who was on the stage with other Chughtai supporters when they saw people punching, shoving and pushing each other on the floor.

+“It was complete chaos,” Siljander said, adding they were terrified the fight would turn into a stampede and that it felt — in the moment — like an insurrection.
+Siljander said those who incited the violence should be removed from the party and criminally charged.

-Convention chair Sam Doten called the behavior embarrassing and adjourned the event without a nominee being chosen, saying it was no longer safe, the Minneapolis Star Tribune reported.
-It wasn’t immediately clear Sunday how the party will proceed with choosing a nominee.
+Convention chair Sam Doten called the behavior embarrassing and adjourned the event without a nominee being chosen, saying it was no longer safe.
+It wasn’t immediately clear Sunday how the party would proceed with choosing a nominee.

 Martin denounced the violence in a statement on Twitter and apologized to Chughtai and her supporters and staff.